Lowndes Hill House – Greenville, South Carolina

 South Carolina | SC Picture Project | Greenville County Photos | Lowndes Hill House

 The historic Lowndes Hill home was built c.
 1826 and today serves as a private clubhouse for the Plantation at Pelham subdivision.
 This beautifully restored house has some of the best views in Greenville, stretching from downtown to the mountains.

 As noted in Greenville: The History of the City and County in the South Carolina Piedmont, “Thomas O. Lowndes of Charleston was attracted to the area by the climate.
 Lowndes settled on a hill east of the village of Greenville.
 This hill was called Lowndes Hill.”

-SCIWAY thanks Joseph Baker of Summerville for contributing this picture, taken in 2005, as well as the accompanying information.
+SCIWAY thanks Joseph Baker for contributing this picture as well as the accompanying information.
 Joseph also sent in this lovely story about visiting the home: “As I sat on the porch steps of the old house and looked down the tree-lined driveway, [I realized that] before the houses were built, you could see all of downtown Greenville.
 You could imagine what beauty brought Mr. Lowndes to this particular area in the upcountry.”

 Lowndes Hill House Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Lowndes Hill House, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!